jkennel/hydrorecipes/README.md

 the fourth might not given that the package implements two APIs (one for R6 and one for S3).
-Speed and memory improvements comes from the [collapse](https://sebkrantz.github.io/collapse/) package, Rcpp code, and attempts to reduce copying data.
+Speed and memory improvements comes from the [collapse](https://sebkrantz.github.io/collapse/) package, Rcpp code, using algorithms that scale better, and attempts to reduce copying data.

 It diverges in a few ways: